 Though there is a minimum donation amount, there is no maximum.
 This means that you can keep adding funds to the trust even after hitting the minimum.
 If you don’t have a lot of cash to give, this is a great alternative as you can keep adding small amounts over the years.

 Dealing with trusts can be difficult, but research can help you understand.
-If you want to keep reading, you can visit our web page here on special needs trusts.
-You can look into how special needs trusts work.
+Visit our web page on special needs trusts.
+Please contact us for a free consultation, get answers and we can explain further how special needs trusts work and the many benefits.